 An artificial intelligence-based analysis suggests a third group of ancient hominins likely interbred with human ancestors, according to Popular Mechanics.

-In Science this week: intellectual property landscape of CRISPR genome editing, and more.
+In Science this week: reduction in bee phylogenetic diversity, and more.